 Of course, I don’t want to spend beautiful sunny days inside cleaning and organizing, and yet I know our family enjoys a neat and tidy home, and I know our lives run more smoothly when our home is organized.

-If you feel the same way, here are 22 simple tips to help you organize your home and life this spring (and all year long!)
+If so, here are 23 simple tips to help you better organize your home and life in less time and with less effort!

-I’m a HUGE fan of regular maintenance… and monthly purging is a great way to stay on top of your clutter.
+I’m forever an advocate of maintenance — and regular decluttering is a great way to stay on top of your home.

 2. When in doubt, throw it out.

 This is one of my favorite phrases whenever I’m questioning something.

 If I don’t love it, need it, use it, or want it — “I throw it out” (either trash, recycle, or donate).

 Another thought that might help you process your things is: “Would I take this item with me in a cross-country move?”

 3. Stay focused.